 There is a wide range of software on the market that can help HR managers and line managers onboard new employees.
 In this chapter, we are going to consider smart and simple technology which bring tangible results and are easy to use.

 - WorkforceGrowth is a cloud-based tool that can be useful for both HR managers and mentors.
-It allows to built and manage custom employee reviews and evaluations, including categories like strengths, weaknesses, and areas for improvement.
+It allows to build and manage custom employee reviews and evaluations, including categories like strengths, weaknesses, and areas for improvement.
 The software can conduct and analyze employee performance reviews, as well as give and receive feedback on tasks and projects.
 WorkforceGrowth costs $5 per employee, per month.

 - StepShot may come in handy as a great step-by-step documentation tool for creating IT instructions, runbooks and reference guides for new hires.
 It captures screenshots for every click and provides automate descriptions for each of them.
 You can also edit the screenshots add own comments to them and export documents to MS Word, PDF, HTML or XML.

-- Atlassian Confluence is known as the most powerful document management system that allows to manage the lifecycle of your documentation.
+- Atlassian Confluence is known as the most powerful document management system that allows managing the lifecycle of your documentation.
 This includes creating, drafting, reviewing, publishing and storing of the documents.
 In other words, it is a team collaboration software that is aimed to accumulate and maintain your company’s knowledge.